-13.0 Child Protection and Adult at Risk Procedures
+13.0 Child Protection Procedures

-- 13.1 The Institute recognises its responsibility to safeguard Adults at risk and the welfare of children from time to time, and to work closely with statutory and voluntary local agencies to help to ensure that children are not put at risk of harm or abuse.
-The Institute recognises that abuse can take many forms and may be physical, sexual, or emotional, or may arise through neglect. - 13.2 All staff must give due regard to cultural difference, equality and diversity and be mindful of unconscious bias. - 13.3 The Institute has developed Safeguarding and Child Protection Procedures (Appendix A), which set out the processes by which Institute staff or students can report concerns about a student or child's welfare within the Institute.
+- 13.1 The Institute recognises its responsibility to safeguard the welfare of children from time to time, and to work closely with statutory and voluntary local agencies to help to ensure that children are not put at risk of harm or abuse.
+The Institute recognises that abuse can take many forms and may be physical, sexual, or emotional, or may arise through neglect. - 13.2 The Institute has developed Safeguarding and Child Protection Procedures (Appendix A), which set out the processes by which Institute staff or students can report concerns about a student or child's welfare within the Institute.
 This Procedure is also intended to direct staff and students to the right area of the Institute to raise any safeguarding concern where the individual affected is not a child.
-The Safeguarding and Child Protection Procedures also establish key individuals within the Institute who are responsible for responding to child protection and adult at risk concerns and liaising with the appropriate agencies, and for providing appropriate support to Institute students and staff. - 13.4 The Institute's Student Support Team provide support for students which includes wellbeing, learning support, disability, mental health, and a range of other services.
+The Safeguarding and Child Protection Procedures also establish key individuals within the Institute who are responsible for responding to child protection concerns and liaising with the appropriate agencies, and for providing appropriate support to Institute students and staff. - 13.3 The Institute's Student Support Team provide support for students which includes wellbeing, learning support, disability, mental health, and a range of other services.
 Appendix A provides the process by which any concerns regarding the safeguarding of a student may be referred to the Designated Safeguarding Lead and for the student to receive appropriate support.
 Where appropriate, other Institute or Dyson Technology policies and processes may also be invoked.
 These follow referral to the Human Resources where it relates to staff, or the Designated Safeguarding Lead and Secretary and Registrar where it relates to a student.
-By means of example, this includes meeting requirements relating to Prevent, and staff and student disciplinary or misconduct procedures, as appropriate. - 13.5 Reporting mechanisms for all students, whether part time or full time and National or Internation may use the reporting mechanism at Appendix A. - 13.6 The Institute and Dyson Technology have a wide range of other policies, codes of conduct, and guidelines to support staff and students at the Institute, and which set out appropriate expectations.
+By means of example, this includes meeting requirements relating to Prevent, and staff and student disciplinary or misconduct procedures, as appropriate. - 13.4 Reporting mechanisms for all students, whether part time or full time and National or Internation may use the reporting mechanism at Appendix A. - 13.5 The Institute and Dyson Technology have a wide range of other policies, codes of conduct, and guidelines to support staff and students at the Institute, and which set out appropriate expectations.
 These, alongside other Institute initiatives, assist the Institute in promoting a culture of safeguarding and preventing reasonably foreseeable harm.
 They include, for example, codes of practice on Being Dyson, and Respect at Work and fitness to study, whistleblowing, and health and safety.
-These, and other policies, are all available on the Institute website under About Us, Regulations and Policies.
-[ADD LINK] - 13.7 As set out in the procedure at Appendix A, where there is a relevant disclosure to a Child Protection Officer, or Senior Child Protection Officer regarding a child, young person, or Adult at Risk, the appropriate disclosure may be made to the Local Authority Designated Officer (LADO) in line with statutory requirements. - 13.8 The Institute has also drawn up a Statement of Good Practice for staff and students who encounter children as part of their work for the Institute.
-The Statement (Appendix 2) sets out examples of behaviour towards children which may Dyson Technology Limited - Choose an item.
+These, and other policies, are all available on the Institute website under About Us, Regulations and Policies. - 13.6 As set out in the procedure at Appendix A, where there is a relevant disclosure to a Child Protection Officer, or Senior Child Protection Officer regarding a child, young person, or Adult at Risk, the appropriate disclosure may be

+Dyson Technology Limited - Choose an item.